folio-org/folio-org.github.io/guidelines/development-design-review.md

 * How often should this group meet?
 * How to decide on topics for the agenda?
-* How should front end and back end audiences be managed?
+* How should front-end and back-end audiences be managed?

 ### Technical Council (TC)

-The Technical Council is responsible for providing technical oversight across the whole of FOLIO.
+The [Technical Council](/reference/glossary/#tc) is responsible for providing technical oversight across the whole of FOLIO.

 They are responsible for FOLIO Architectural Blueprint and the RFC process.